 Benzodiazepine Information Coalition (BIC)

-Founded in 2016 out of Midvale, UT, Benzodiazepine Information Coalition’s mission is to provide information about benzodiazepines, particularly the drugs’ potential to cause long-term disability and their dangerous adverse effects.
+Founded in 2016 out of Midvale, UT, Benzodiazepine Information Coalition’s mission is educating about the potential adverse effects of benzodiazepines taken as prescribed.
 This 501(c)3 non-profit organization is comprised of physicians, psychologists, pharmacists, and patients—engaging the public, media, medical community, and lawmakers in an effort to raise awareness about the dangers associated with benzodiazepines.
 The Coalition is particularly interested in the harmful effects of the drug on patients who have taken it exactly as prescribed.

 Support BIC and their initiatives with a tax-deductible, charitable donation.